Tarkeshwar-yadav/Tarkeshwar-yadav/README.md

 I’m a passionate computer engineering student focused on **front-end development** and **creative web design**.
 I combine technical and communication skills to solve real-world problems.

+ 🚀 Currently Learning
+- 🌱 Laravel (PHP Framework)
+- 🔧 MySQL, REST APIs
+- 📚 Building CRUD apps with Laravel backend and Bootstrap frontend

+ 🤝 Open to Collaboration
+If you're working on any Laravel, PHP, or web development projects and want to collaborate — feel free to reach out!

  🛠 Skills & Tools